 - It takes finite time and finite steps to show any appreciable changes.

 - It exists in the state of equilibrium at initial and final states.

 - The ideal gas equation can be applied in the initial and final state.

 - Quasi means ‘Almost’, so almost a static process when goes from one state to another.

-- It should always be in equilibrium and there may be the loss of energy.
+- It should always be in equilibrium and there may be a loss of energy.

 - A process may be reversible or irreversible for a system but it is always reversible for the surroundings.

-- All reversible process is quasi-static but all quasi-static process are not reversible because energy loss may be possible in quasi-static but not in reversible.
+- All reversible process is quasi-static but all quasi-static process is not reversible because energy loss may be possible in quasi-static but not in reversible.